bluerobotics/bluerobotics.github.io/bar30/tutorials/bar30-arduino/bar30-arduino.md

 Using a _Bar30_ with most Arduino (including the Uno, Mega, Micro and Nano) and other 5 V microcontrollers requires an I<sup>2</sup>C logic level converter to communicate with a 3.3 V device such as the _Bar30_.
 Note that some Arduino and other microcontrollers which run at 3.3 V (including Raspberry Pis and the Pixhawk autopilot) do not require a logic level converter.
 Always make sure to check what voltage your microcontroller or computer uses before wiring up a sensor.

 Note that the voltages being discussed here are the _logic_ voltage levels, that is, what the I<sup>2</sup>C pins will be experiencing.
 This is typically the same voltage at which the device runs, but not necessarily the voltage of the input power supply.
-The _Bar30_ has a built-in 3.3 V converter for power, so it can accept power anywhere from 3.3 V to 5.5 V.  The _Level Converter_ can also be used to supply 3.3 V power from a 5 V source: see the _Level Converter's_ documentation for details.
+The _Bar30_ has a built-in 3.3 V converter for power, so it can accept power anywhere from 3.3 V to 5.5 V.  The _Level Converter_ can also be used to supply 3.3 V power from a 5 V source: in this tutorial it is assumed that your _Level Converter_ is set up to provide _either_ 3.3 V _or_ 5 V to the sensor.
+It is also assumed that both sets of header pins have been soldered to the _Level Converter_.
+See the _Level Converter's_ [store page](https://www.bluerobotics.com/store/electronics/level-converter-r1/#tab-learn) for details.

 Most 3.3 V devices do not tolerate higher voltages, so directly connecting the pins on an Arduino Uno to a such a device may fry your device.
 Some 3.3 V devices are 5 V-tolerant, meaning they will still function after being connected to 5 V logic, but they will not necessarily be able to communicate with a microcontroller with 5 V logic.